 Osage real estate is some of the most expensive in West Virginia, although Osage house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Osage is generally considered to be a blue-collar town.
-0.00% of the Osage workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Osage is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Osage is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Osage who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Osage has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Osage has few renters and college students.
 But the biggest reason it is quieter in Osage than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Osage may be for you.